danielrd6/ifscube/docs/cube_fit.rst

 fit
 ---

+* bounds_change: <change_par_0>, <change_par_1>, ...
+    When using refit (see below), set the bounds to these distances from the nearby successful fits.
+The values are all aditive, with the exception of the amplitude (always the first parameter), which is a ratio.
+    For instance, if you want the amplitude to change by at most half the current value, the velocity to change by at most 30 km/s and the velocity dispersion by 20 km/s, you would write "0.5, 30, 20".

 * individual_spec: 'no', 'x, y', 'peak' or 'cofm'
     If set to *no* fits all the spectra in the data cube, else fits only one spectrum.
 If set to *x, y* fits the spectrum in the spaxel with